-The global polyols market exhibited moderate growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 5% during 2021-2026.
+The global polyols market size reached US$ 25.3 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 35.6 Billion by 2027, exhibiting a growth rate (CAGR) of 6.3% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Polyols are a group of organic compounds that consist of multiple hydroxyl groups and are used in a range of industries.
 They are known as sugar alcohols and consist of a cluster of versatile carbohydrates with reduced calories having similar taste and texture to table sugar.
 In the food and beverage industry, they are used as a sugar replacement in sugar-free and low-calorie products, such as candies, chewing gums, ice-creams, fruit spreads and yogurts.
 In consumer products, they are used in the manufacturing of toothpaste, mouthwashes, breath mints and throat lozenges as they aid in preventing tooth decay.
 In the chemical industry, polyols have applicability in the production of flexible and rigid polyurethane coatings, foams, adhesives, elastomers, and sealants.
 They improve the product’s stability and shelf life by retaining moisture and preventing crystallization.